In digital imaging, two image formats prevail above all else: JPEG (or JPG) and PNG.

 An acronym for Portable Network Graphics, PNG is a lossless file format designed as a more open alternative to Graphics Interchange Format (GIF).

-Unlike JPEG, which relies on DCT compression, PNG uses LZW compression — the same as used by GIF and TIFF formats.
-Boiled down, PNG’s two-stage LZW compression takes strings of bits contained in the image’s data, matches those longer sequences to accompanying shortcodes held in a dictionary (sometimes referred to as a codebook) that is stored within the image file.
+Unlike JPEG, which relies on DCT compression, PNG uses LZW compression, which is the same as GIF and TIFF formats.
+Boiled down, PNG’s two-stage LZW compression takes strings of bits contained in the image’s data, then matches those longer sequences to accompanying shortcodes held in a dictionary (sometimes referred to as a codebook) that is stored within the image file.
 The result is a smaller file that maintains high quality.

 The biggest advantage of PNG over JPEG is that the compression is lossless, meaning there is no loss in quality each time it is opened and saved again.
 PNG also handles detailed, high-contrast images well.
-It’s for this reason PNG is more often than not the default file format for screenshots, as it can provide an almost perfect pixel-for-pixel representation of the screen, rather than compressing groups of pixels together.
+For this reason, PNG is more often than not the default file format for screenshots, as it can provide an almost perfect pixel-for-pixel representation of the screen rather than compressing groups of pixels together.

 One of the standout features of PNG is its support of transparency.
 With both color and grayscale images, pixels in PNG files can be transparent.
 This allows you to create images that neatly overlay with the content of an image or website.
-As seen in the GIF above, many editing programs — in this case Adobe Photoshop Mix — use a checkered background to indicate the transparency of a graphic.
+As seen in the GIF above, many editing programs — in this case Adobe Photoshop Mix — use a checkered background to indicate a graphic’s transparency.
 This makes PNG great for logos, particularly those with text, used on a website.
+If you create a transparent background in Photoshop and save the images in a JPG, on the other hand, that transparent background becomes white because the format doesn’t support transparency.

-PNG was made for the web and it has proven its worth.
-JPEG might be the format of a majority of the images, but PNG occupies an important niche that JPEG can’t effectively reach, and is basically the only choice when you need to clearly render a logo or text over other elements on a website.
+PNG was made for the web, and it has proven its worth.
+JPEG might be the format of a majority of the images.
+Still, PNG occupies an important niche that JPEG can’t effectively reach.
+It is basically the only choice when you need to clearly render a logo or text over other elements on a website.
+It is also heavily utilized by archivists, preservationists, and other information scientists when digitizing documents, ephemera, and realia for its high image quality and lossless compression.

 Much like JPEG, PNG has also had a few variations throughout the years.
 APNG is a still-supported format designed to replicate the animated functionality of GIFs.
 It’s not nearly as prevalent but is supported by many modern browsers.